axoflow/axosyslog-core-docs/content/headless/chunk/relay-mode-uses.md

 Most network devices send log messages over UDP.
 However, UDP does not guarantee that all packets are delivered, which makes UDP unreliable.

 To ensure at least a best effort level of reliability, {{% param "product.companyabbrev" %}} recommends that you deploy a relay on the network, close to the source devices.
 With the most reliable hops between the source and the relay, you can minimize the risk of losing UDP packets.
-Once the packet arrives at the relay, {{% param "product.ose" %}} ensures that the messages are delivered to the central server in a reliable manner.
+Once the packet arrives at the relay, {{% param "product.abbrev" %}} ensures that the messages are delivered to the central server in a reliable manner.

 ## Too many source devices